• Before You Go

 Peaceful Mekong Delta

-If you start in the north: You open with Hanoi’s layered history, spend a night on the water at Lan Ha Bay, experience the dramatic stillness of Ninh Binh, then fly south to Hoi An’s lantern-lit streets, and close the trip in the energy of Saigon.
+If you start in the North: You open with Hanoi’s layered history, spend a night on the water at Lan Ha Bay, experience the dramatic stillness of Ninh Binh, then fly south to Hoi An’s lantern-lit streets, and close the trip in the energy of Saigon.
 Some people find this a satisfying arc: the journey ends on a high note as the country gets louder and more intense around you.

 Kayak in Lan Ha Bay